Board of Governors

 Joseph Bruno has been a member of the Maimonides Board of Trustees since 2014 and participates on Maimonides’ Medical Matters and Physical Facilities Committees.

-Commissioner Bruno has also served as an elected Judge of the Civil Court of the City of New York assigned to the Criminal Court and as an acting Justice and an elected Justice of the Supreme Court, Kings County, handling trials of both criminal felony matters and civil matters, including tort/negligence, medical malpractice and other issues.
+Bruno has also served as an elected Judge of the Civil Court of the City of New York assigned to the Criminal Court and as an acting Justice and an elected Justice of the Supreme Court, Kings County, handling trials of both criminal felony matters and civil matters, including tort/negligence, medical malpractice and other issues.

 Jeannie H. Cross